 First communions are mid-year.

 The children are to be in Year 4 or older.

 The programme is parish-based.

-Eucharistic Procession & First Communion Breakfast: Sunday June 3, feast of Corpus Christi.
+Eucharistic Procession & First Communion Breakfast: Sunday June 14, Corpus Christi.

 The Our Lady of the Rosary Church is located in the Western Sydney suburb of St Marys.
 It is about 42 km from NSW capital city of Sydney, serving more than 2,000 Catholic families who live in the area.
 Learn More

 Get information about the church and stay up to date with what is going on weekly.